 - See the Policy for Consulting with Students about Programme and Module Changes for guidance.

-- Major proposals/changes require approval by a School Programme Approval Panel and by Curriculum Sub-Committee (CSC), using proposals available from Section 3 of the Template Shop.
-The proposal/change should be signed off within the School by the School AD(T) on behalf of CSC following consideration by a School Programme Approval Panel and resolution of any issues identified by the Panel.
-The ADT should then submit the proposal/change to CSC for approval via the Secretary.
-Copies of all major proposals will be circulated via CSC agenda papers to all AD(T)s, who are invited to forward any observations to CSC.
+- Major proposals/changes require approval by a School Programme Approval Panel (PAP) and by Curriculum Sub-Committee (CSC), using following the guidance available from Section 3 of the Programme Quality Process Documentation.
+The proposal/change should be signed off within the School by the School AD(E&SE) on behalf of CSC following consideration by a School Programme Approval Panel and resolution of any issues identified by the Panel.
+The AD(E&SE) should then submit the proposal/change to CSC for approval via the Secretary.
+Copies of all major proposals will be circulated via CSC agenda papers to all AD(E&SE)s, who are invited to forward any observations to CSC.

 - Major proposals/changes include: